lexi-winstanley/TriviaGame/README.md

 # Woodworking Trivia

+## Problem
+Create a JavaScript trivia game that displays timed questions for a user to answer, keeps track of number correct/incorrect and displays that information once all questions have been answered.

-## Description
+## Application Description
-This is a JavaScript trivia game about woodworking.
+This trivia game is about woodworking.
 On page load an instruction screen is displayed.
-Once the player clicks the "Start Game" button the first question will appear.
+Once the player clicks the "Start Game" button the first question appears.
 The player is given a certain amount of time in which to answer the question.
 After they answer or time runs out, the correct answer will be confirmed or shown and a new question will load.
 The timer will reset each time a new question appears.
 Once the player has gone through all the questions a screen will display the total correct/incorrect answers.
 Not answering in the allotted time counts as an incorrect answer.

+## Technical Approach
+Timeout functions and intervals are used to display the questions and a countdown of time to answer.
+Once the user answers a page is shown that reveals the correct answer.
+After a set amount of time the next question is shown and a new countdown begins.
+Once all the questions have been answered a summary screen is shown and the game is over.

 ## https://lexi-winstanley.github.io/WoodworkingTrivia/